 Pub Version Dart Package Docs License: MIT Build Status

-rust (formally known as rust_core) is a pure Dart implementation of patterns found in the Rust programming language, bringing the power of Rust to Dart!
+rust (formally known as rust_core) is a pure Dart implementation of patterns found in the Rust programming language, bringing powerful tools previously only available to Rust developers to Dart developers!

-Types include Result, Option, Cell, Slice, Array, Iterator, Channels, Mutex, and more.
+New types include Result, Option, Cell, Slice, Array, Iterator, Channels, Mutex, Path and more.

 Goal: Get the index of every "!" in a string not followed by a "?"